CSCIX65G/crosscompilation/README.md

 To do that we construct docker images of just those files + the Ubuntu loader.
 If you are interested in what _that_ looks like, the repository is [here](https://github.com/CSCIX65G/swift-remote-debug)  That repo also hosts docker images which can be used to remotely debug cross-compiled swift programs as well.

-Once we can run swift programs in ‘distro-less’ mode so that all you need is the executable output of the cross compiler in a docker container which mounts the swift_runtime volumes, thenyou can run fast, small and secure swift applications.
+Once we can run swift programs in ‘distro-less’ mode so that all you need is the executable output of the cross compiler in a docker container which mounts the swift_runtime volumes, then you can run fast, small and secure swift applications.

 That’s the current state of the world.
 Will be interested in people’s feedback.

 ## To do

 1. The next big to do is to get all of this working with VS Code.
 I’ve tried getting [this](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) working, but so far no dice with remote lldb debugging.
-If it could be combined with [this](https://marketplace.visualstudio.com/items?itemName=vknabel.vscode-swift-development-environment) we’d have a decent Mac IDE for swift.
+If it could be combined with [this](https://marketplace.visualstudio.com/items?itemName=vknabel.vscode-swift-development-environment) we’d have a decent Mac IDE for swift on the R/Pi.
 The big thing on the debugger is that it seems to not understand the remote commands properly.

-2. Extend the previous lld-server work I did in January to run distro-less on all platforms as well.
+2. Extend the previous lld-server work I did in January to run distro-less lldb-server on all platforms as well.

 3. Figure out how to run amd64 tests easily on a mac